microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-simple-sdk-plugin.md

 Each call to `ITableBuilderWithRowCount.AddColumn` establishes a column on the table.
 Each column requires a `ColumnConfiguration` to describe the column, and an `IProjection<int, T>` which map a given row index for that column to a piece of data.

+# Video Walkthrough

+A video tutorial of making a simple SDK plugin can be found in the [SQL plugin sample](../../samples/SqlPlugin).

 # Next Steps

 Now that we've seen how to create a simple SDK plugin, let us learn how to create a data processing pipeline